The shear Alfv\'en continuum with a magnetic island chain in tokamak plasmas: Introduction

 As an important first step, one needs to answer the question of how a single island chain changes the shear \Alfven continuum spectrum, in particular the TAE gap where global eigenmodes reside.
-The continuum with a magnetic island has been studied in slab geometry~\cite{Biancalani2010prl,Biancalani2010,Biancalani2011,cook2015shear,Cook2015a}, where the toroidicity effects of the magnetic field, as well as the toroidal coupling between modes with different toroidal numbers, are neglected.
-The idea is to separate the island chain from the rest of the plasma volume, construct a coordinate system within the island aligning with the magnetic surfaces inside, and then apply the same continuum equations as the outside.
+The continuum with a magnetic island has been studied in slab and cylindrical geometries~\cite{Biancalani2010prl,Biancalani2010,Biancalani2011,cook2015shear,Cook2015a,Yang2022}, \modi where the change of the field strength poloidally, as well as the coupling of modes with different toroidal numbers due to an absence of toroidal symmetry, are neglected. \norm The idea is to separate the island chain from the rest of the plasma volume, construct a coordinate system within the island aligning with the magnetic surfaces inside, and then apply the same continuum equations as the outside.
 In other words, one considers the island itself as a straight flux tube with its O point being the new magnetic axis with nested flux surfaces surrounding it.
 The main finding is that the island has its own frequency gaps, with the dominant one being the Ellipticity-induced \Alfven Eigenmode (EAE) gap~\cite{Dewar1974}, or the Magnetic-island-induced \Alfven Eigenmode (MiAE) gap named by Biancalani \etal~\cite{Biancalani2010prl}, due to the elongation of the island.
 Moreover, the lowest-frequency continuum accumulation point (CAP) is shifted up on the island separatrix, thanks to the strong poloidal mode coupling there.
 A recent publication~\cite{Konies2022} extends the three-dimensional (3D) continuum code CONTI~\cite{Konies2012} to compute the continuum in Wendelstein 7-X with islands.
-The discovery of the island EAE/MiAE gap prompts a further search for discrete MiAEs, with candidate modes being identified in TJ-II\cite{Sun2015} experimentally and later in Madison Symmetric Torus (MST)~\cite{Cook2016} using the SIESTA-\Alfven code~\cite{cook2015shear}, an extension of the SIESTA~\cite{Hirshman2011} 3D equilibrium code with a kinetic normalisation matrix.
+The discovery of the island EAE/MiAE gap prompts a further search for discrete MiAEs, with candidate modes being identified in TJ-II~\cite{Sun2015} \modi and J-TEXT~\cite{Liu2019} \norm experimentally, and in Madison Symmetric Torus (MST)~\cite{Cook2016} using the SIESTA-\Alfven code~\cite{cook2015shear}, an extension of the SIESTA~\cite{Hirshman2011} 3D equilibrium code with a kinetic normalisation matrix. \modi Magnetic islands are also found to interact and excite Beta-induced \Alfven Eigenmodes (BAEs) in FTU~\cite{Buratti2005,Annibaldi2007} and later in HL-2A~\cite{Chen2011} and J-TEXT~\cite{Liu2019}. \norm